bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-release-notes.md

 ## Major Features

-  * **webRTC Audio** - BigBlueButton now uses web real-time communications (webRTC) audio for users of FireFox and Chrome.
+  * **WebRTC Audio** - BigBlueButton now uses web real-time communications (WebRTC) audio for users of FireFox and Chrome.
 WebRTC audio is sampled at 48 Khz, encoded in [OPUS](http://www.opus-codec.org/) codec, uses UDP for transport, and communicates directly with [FreeSWITCH](http://freeswitch.org/) on the BigBlueButton server –- all this combines to give users high quality, low latency audio.

   * **Audio Check** - To ensure users have a functioning microphone when joining a session, BigBlueButton now provides a microphone check for users _before_ they join the session.